-- the implementation of equity-compensation plans and material revisions thereto73 (any sale of stock to an employee, director, or services provider is also subject to the equity compensation rules in Section 303A.0874); - prior to the issuance of common stock, or of securities convertible into or exercisable for common stock, in any transaction or series of related transactions to a related party (that is, directors, officers, or substantial security holders of the issuer) if such transaction is a cash sale for a price that is less than the Minimum Price, 75 and the number of shares of common stock to be issued, or if the number of shares of common stock into which the securities may be convertible or exercisable, exceeds either 1% of the number of shares of common stock or 1% of the voting power outstanding before the issuance.76 - prior to the issuance of common stock, or of securities convertible into or exercisable for common stock, where such securities are issued as consideration in a transaction or series of transactions in which a Related Party has a 5% or greater interest (or such persons collectively have a 10% or greater interest), directly or indirectly, in the company or assets to be acquired or in the consideration to be paid in the transaction or series of related transactions and the present or potential issuance of common stock, or securities convertible into common stock, could result in an issuance that exceeds either 5% of the number of shares of common stock or 5% of the voting power outstanding before the issuance.77 - an issuance of more than 20% of the outstanding common stock of the issuer (measured either by amount of shares or voting power);78 and - an issuance that will result in a change of control of the issuer.
+- the implementation of equity-compensation plans and material revisions thereto; - prior to the issuance of common stock, or of securities convertible into or exercisable for common stock, in any transaction or series of related transactions to a related party (that is, directors, officers, or substantial security holders of the issuer) if such transaction is a cash sale for a price that is less than the Minimum Price, 67 and the number of shares of common stock to be issued, or if the number of shares of common stock into which the securities may be convertible or exercisable, exceeds either 1% of the number of shares of common stock or 1% of the voting power outstanding before the issuance.68 - prior to the issuance of common stock, or of securities convertible into or exercisable for common stock, where such securities are issued as consideration in a transaction or series of transactions in which a Related Party has a 5% or greater interest (or such persons collectively have a 10% or greater interest), directly or indirectly, in the company or assets to be acquired or in the consideration to be paid in the transaction or series of related transactions and the present or potential issuance of common stock, or securities convertible into common stock, could result in an issuance that exceeds either 5% of the number of shares of common stock or 5% of the voting power outstanding before the issuance. - an issuance of more than 20% of the outstanding common stock of the issuer (measured either by amount of shares or voting power); and - an issuance that will result in a change of control of the issuer.